coverclock/com-diag-hazer/DISPLAY.md

-from one to sixty and back, changing once per second; otherwise the counter remains at zero (note that the changing of the pulses counter is asynchronous with the update of the display, so it may occasionally jump by an increment of more than one).

-The following single character is a 'p' if the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost, and a 'P' if the 1PPS is currently active.
+from one to sixty and back, changing once per second; otherwise the counter remains at zero (note that the changing of the pulses counter is asynchronous with the update of the display, so it may occasionally jump by an increment of more than one). "pulses" (lower-case 'p') indicates the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost; "Pulses" (upper-case 'P') indicates the 1PPS is currently active.
+There is some deliberate damping of the 1PPS state of health indication, to it may take a few seconds to change even as the counter is incrementing.

     POS 39°47'39.258"N, 105°09'12.172"W    39.7942383, -105.1533813 Aq Ns  GNSS